4.5-magnitude earthquake strikes Nepal - ExBulletin

 4.5-magnitude earthquake strikes Nepal

-Kathmandu [Nepal], Nov 8 (ANI): A 4.5-magnitude earthquake struck Nepal early this morning, the National Center for Seismology (NCS) reported.
-According to the NCS, the earthquake occurred 155 km northeast of Kathmandu, Nepal at a depth of 100 km.
-“Earthquake magnitude: 4.5, occurred on 11-08-2022, 04:37:27 Indian time, latitude: 28.57 and length: 86.58, depth: 100 km, location: 155 km northeast of Kathmandu, Nepal,” NCS wrote on Twitter. .
 Earlier on October 19, a magnitude 5.1 earthquake shook Kathmandu.
-According to the NCS, the earthquake occurred 53 kilometers east of Kathmandu at around 2:52 pm.
+According to the NCS, the earthquake occurred 53 km east of Kathmandu at around 2:52 pm.
 The depth of the quake was 10 kilometers underground, and on July 31, another earthquake measuring 6.0 on the Richter scale struck 147 kilometers from Kathmandu, Nepal at 8.13 a.m.
 EDT around Martim Berta in Khutang District, according to the National Seismological Center. and research. (your tiger).

 The depth of the epicenter was monitored 10 km in eastern Nepal, and was located at 27.14 degrees north latitude and 86.67 degrees east longitude.
 And on April 25, an earthquake measuring 7.8 on the Richter scale struck central Nepal between its capital.
 Kathmandu and Pokhara City.
-It is estimated that 8,964 people were killed and nearly 22,000 injured, and the earthquake known as the Gorkha earthquake shook several cities in northern India.
-Tremors were also felt in Lahore, Pakistan, Lhasa in Tibet, and Dhaka, Bangladesh.
-Recent earthquakes in Nepal have caused unprecedented damage to life and property, and demand for well-framed political measures to manage such disasters has necessitated.
-The worst earthquake was recorded in 1934, with a magnitude of 8.0 that destroyed the cities of Kathmandu, Bhaktapur and Patan.
-It has been proven that the Indian plate is submerging under the Eurasian plate at a rate of 5 cm per year.
+It is estimated that 8,964 people were killed and nearly 22,000 injured.

+Nepal suffered the worst earthquake ever recorded in 1934, with a magnitude of 8.0 that devastated the cities of Kathmandu, Bhaktapur and Patan, and it has been proven that the Indian plate is submerging under the Eurasian plate at a rate of 5 cm per year.

 This is responsible for the formation and increase in height of the young mountains of the Himalayas, and also makes the region vulnerable to earthquakes.
 Disasters such as earthquakes can wreak havoc if preparedness is not sufficient.
-(Ani)

 |